sfi0zy/sfi0zy.github.io/_posts/2017-04-22-gooey-spinner.markdown

 thumb: "/images/175c534ef93744c4a06d77fd7ca30ae5.jpg"
 ---

 Here is another amazing spinner.
-It has been showcased at <a href='https://site.uplabs.com/posts/gooey-spinner'>uplabs.com</a>.
-This spinner works correctly only in Google Chrome because SVG filters have different behaviors in modern browsers.
+It works correctly in Google Chrome only because the SVG filters have different behaviors in the modern browsers, but this is still a nice example.

-{% include codepen.html hash="PpdgXY" height="410" %}
+{% include codepen.html hash="PpdgXY" %}